robpomeroy/BrightOS/docs/Testing.md

 ### Setup for Windows Host Access (WSL2)

-If you're in WSL2, add this environment variable so Vagrant can access Windows Hyper-V:
+To invoke the Windows-installed Vagrant from WSL2 and allow it to access both the BrightOS repository and Windows Hyper-V infrastructure, add this environment variable to WSL:

 ```bash
 # Add to ~/.bashrc (within WSL):